 If there is a rise in escalation rates, it could mean there's a bigger problem somewhere.
 For example, an influx of inbound calls may result in an increase in unhappy customers who can’t get through to speak with someone.

 Hiring more staff more can help with this.
-Alternatively, using something like using a service can also help.
+Alternatively, using something like using a call forwarding service can also help.
 Because it means customer calls are less likely to be missed, the issue is dealt with sooner and problems won’t be escalated so much.

 Equally, it could be a particularly complicated technical issue that first tier staff isn’t equipped to resolve.
 In this case, the solution would be to improve your training and potentially focus on hiring more supervisors.